 “To Reflect or not To Reflect”, that is the question.

 Mercury is fixed and intent on a house 3 matter, which is ruled by Venus.
 The final enlightenment sought that all spiritual traditions talk about is a house 3 matter.
 It is not a house 9 matter.

 The daily bread is not in church or at the feet of a guru or in the next mediation retreat or Ayahuasca session, it is not in house 9, it is in house 3.
 That is why it is called the “daily bread” and not “Sunday bread”!

 Seeking knowledge and guidance and revelation (house 9) happens earlier on the spiritual path.
 Once revelation occurs a different process begins.

 We are no longer spiritual seekers, we are now spiritual janitors and the house must be cleaned and the surfaces polished so that the mind and body may reflect the light of the Self.
-Light which was never absent to begin with; truth which was at the core of the Revelation.
+The light which was never absent, to begin with; the truth which was at the core of the Revelation.

 Look at where Fortuna is in this chart.
 Right on the 3rd cusp, revealing what the querent wants above all and wants to know about by asking this horary.

 While house 9 is an important “high” on the path.
 House 3 is the daily bread, as the Moon reflects the Sun’s light.
 There is only One Light.
 The same light above, now below.
 Jesus (house 9) in our hearts (house 3), for the Christians.
 The essence of Omnipresence.
 “The Sun is Knowledge, the Moon is Commentary; the Sun is Truth, the Moon is Proof” as Ibn Arabi put it.
 The proof of God is in our daily actions, not only in scriptures, philosophies, myths, or sermons.